-- Travel and expenses - These are variable expenses which include all the travel, meals, and other employee expenses claimed as reimbursements.
-These are considered an indirect cost and accounted for as reimbursements.
+- Travel and expenses - These are variable expenses that include all the travel, meals, and other employee expenses claimed as reimbursements.
+These are considered indirect costs and accounted for as reimbursements.

 What kind of companies need project cost management?

 While almost all companies have some projects running at a given time, there are a few industries that need PCM more than anyone else.
 The best task management tools can help your project managers to be effective and productive.
 Also, having the right project management tool can save both cost and time.
 Here, we discuss the characteristics of an organization that may deem it necessary to manage project costs and expenses actively:

 - Industry-specific factors - Some industries like manufacturing or chemical processing have a more defined production schedule.
 Though they employ robust project cost management, the variance is often low given the industry’s maturity.

 - Project-basis- Sectors like information technology services, construction, and non-profits, operate more on a project basis.
 In such companies, the bottom-line of a company is mostly affected by the performance of individual projects.